Prehistoric religion: Mesolithic

 The Mesolithic was the transitional period between the Paleolithic and the Neolithic.
 In European archaeology, it traditionally refers to hunter-gatherers living after the end of the Pleistocene ice age.
 (Note: Some writers claim evidence for Mesolithic agriculture or proto-agriculture, though this is outside the archaeological mainstream.)
 Traditional archaeology takes a quotidian view of Mesolithic life, perceiving it as an era of cultural "impoverishment" without great cultural, artistic, or societal advances.
 The lack of enthusiasm to study the Mesolithic, and the lack of encouragement to do so by way of an absence of interesting archaeological findings, tied into one another; for instance, no Mesolithic cemeteries were unearthed until 1975.
 Serious study of Mesolithic religion would not emerge until the 21st century, reinvigorating the field and reinterpreting prior assumptions of the Mesolithic as a bleak age.

-Much research on Mesolithic religion centres on Scandinavia, where evidence has emerged for a lifecycle based around rites of passage.
-From the finding of places that may have been dedicated birthing huts, it appears that Mesolithic people shared the assumption of some more modern hunter-gatherers that birth was a spiritually dangerous experience, and that heavily pregnant women needed to be secluded from society for the wellbeing of both parties.
-Nonetheless, the archaeological findings thought to have been birthing huts are disputed; it is possible their spiritual significance was broader, as a place where people who died young in general would be buried separate from the older dead.
+Much research on Mesolithic religion centres on Scandinavia, where evidence has emerged of a lifecycle centred on rites of passage.
+From the finding of places that may have been dedicated birthing huts, it appears that Mesolithic people shared the assumption of some more modern hunter-gatherers that birth was a spiritually dangerous experience, and that heavily pregnant women needed to be secluded from society for the well-being of both parties.
+Nonetheless, the archaeological findings thought to be birthing huts are disputed; it is possible their spiritual significance was broader, as a place where people who died young were buried, separate from the older dead.
 Later in life, Anders Fischer argues for the existence of a coming-of-age ritual amongst malesperhaps circumcisionconnected to the use of flint blades.

 The bulk of modern understanding of Mesolithic religion comes from burial practices.
 Mesolithic Scandinavian burial rites are relatively well-reconstructed.
 The dead were buried with grave goods, notably including food; remnants of a fish stew have been unearthed from some graves.
 Burial practices themselves varied heavily.
-Bodies might be buried whole, or partially dismembered before burial; in some cases, animals were found in graves alongside humans, such as deer, pigs, and cats.
+Bodies might be buried whole or partially dismembered before burial; in some cases, animals were found in graves alongside humans, such as deer, pigs, and cats.
 Bodies were often covered in ochre.
 The context of Mesolithic burial is unclear; though some have argued these burials were reserved for prestigious individuals, others think just the opposite, noting that dedicated cemeteries in the era overrepresent the very young, the very old, and young women who may have died in childbirth.
 These dead are traditionally considered more liminal than the average person, and their burials separate from the community may have marked an intentional distancing.